renanturra/renanturra.github.io/README.md

 ## Prerequisites

 The only prerequisite for hosting your resume on GitHub Pages is a resume formatted in markdown.
-If you are not familiar with markdown, you can learn more at the [more resources](#more-resources) section.
+If you are not familiar with markdown, you can learn more in the [more resources](#more-resources) section.

 ## Instructions